apache/parquet-format/LogicalTypes.md

 conversion from days to months.

 The sort order used for `INTERVAL` is undefined.
-When writing data, no min/max statistics should be saved for this tpye and if such non-compliant statistics are found during reading, they must be ignored.
+When writing data, no min/max statistics should be saved for this type and if such non-compliant statistics are found during reading, they must be ignored.

 ## Embedded Types